YanweiJIN/yanweijin.github.io/_talks/4_Cuffless_BP.md

 location: "Hong Kong Science Park, China"
 ---

-This research marked a significant milestone in my transition from Nursing to Biostatistics, as it introduced me to the world of signal processing and machine learning for disease estimation.
+This research marked a significant milestone in my transition from Nursing to Biostatistics, as it introduced me to the world of **signal processing** and **machine learning** for **disease estimation**.
 I am deeply grateful to Prof. ZHANG for his invaluable guidance and patience throughout this project.
 My work during this period encompassed three main components:
 1. **Replicating Research on Blood Pressure Estimation**: In this part, I focused on replicating a paper that used machine learning models to estimate blood pressure (BP) based on photoplethysmogram (PPG) and electrocardiogram (ECG) signals.
 My tasks included:
    * **Data Preprocessing**: I worked with a dataset of 600 patients from the MIMIC-II database.
    * **Feature Extraction**: I extracted 13 essential features from the PPG and ECG signals, including pulse transit time (PTT), various amplitudes (T-wave, Q-wave, R-peak, S-peak, Low-peak), QRS intervals, R to low-peak amplitudes, R-peak intervals, PPG pulse amplitude, PPG pulse width, PPG high to low interval, and PPG slope change standard deviation.